 30 Financial Moves Before 30- Ideas Worth Trying January 13, 2011, 6:00 amby:MD Category:Miscellaneous I started reading the Art of Non-Conformity the other day and the idea of the life list/bucket list got me thinking again.
 I started thinking about my bucket list for what I want to accomplish before I turn 30 (in 7 years).
-Then I started to get more specific.
-I started thinking about what I want to accomplish financially before 30.
 Since every financial bucket list is unique to your own situation, I decided to outline 30 financial moves that might be of interest to your unique financial situation before you turn 30.
 1. Keep a buffer in a savings account because you never know when a rainy day will hit you out of nowhere.
 2. You can debate good debt vs bad debt, but at the end of the day you should try to kill off your credit card debt before you turn 30.
 3. The sooner you start planning for your retirement, the sooner you have compound interest working on your side.
 4. You may not try to do this deliberately but it’s bound to happen.
 5. When you make a major mistake with your money, learn from it.
 6. 7.
 8. 9.
 10. 11.
 12. 13.
 14. 15.
 16. 17.